ancorasir/ME336-2020Spring/Simulation/ReadMe.md

     # compute from u,v and depth-image to real world position
     # robot move pipeline
 ```
-**Note**: f you move the franka tip to the surface of toy, franka will always can't get the path, so you can elevate your gripper a little, don't worry the gripper can not grasp the object.
+**Note**: if you move the franka tip to the surface of toy, franka will always can't get the path, so you can elevate your gripper a little, don't worry the gripper can not grasp the object.

+### TODO: your assignment

+You are required to use a pretrained neural network to find the optimal grasping pose and execute the grasp in the simulation.
+Detailed instrctions are included in the python script Simulation/tasks/Claw_machine/toy.py.
+You should write your code in the TODO part in the script.

+Please submit the following materials in one week:
+  - A power point describing your project,
+  - A video of the simulation,
+  - The python code.